 How do you add a pistol brace to your AR?

-You add a pistol brace to an AR the same way you would install a traditional butt stock — just slide it over the buffer tube and use any included hardware to attach it to the buffer tube or lower receiver.
+You add these braces to an AR the same way you would install a traditional butt stock — just slide it over the buffer tube and use any included hardware to attach it to the buffer tube or lower receiver.
 Make sure to follow the manufacturer’s installation instructions carefully.